gary-bains/apple-health-data-analysis/README.md

         * RestingHeartRate
         * WalkingHeartRateAverage
         * HeartRateVariabilitySDNN
-* This gives us a more managable 21 MB file in bronze_data
+* This gives us a more managable 21 MB line seprated JSON file in bronze_data
+* This line seprated JSON data is futher refined by dropping unessary columns and spliting the data for each metric into it's own CSV file
+* These CSV data is then futher refined by
+    * using mean value of the metric for an entire day
+    * interpolating missing values
-*
+    * adding 'on diet' metric
+* In future iteration I could
+    * quantify the changes in other metircs w.r.t.'on diet'
+    * add more metrics from raw data for analysis
+    * do more advanced aggrigation of metrics instead of current simple average for daily intervals

 ## Setup steps
 * Make sure `python3` and `poetry` are installed in your system